Springfield, MA Criminal Defense Lawyers

 Defending Criminal Charges In Hampshire, Hampden & Franklin County

 If you or a loved one is facing a criminal charge in Hampshire, Hampden, or Franklin County, the most important action you can take is to seek legal counsel to protect your rights.
-The criminal defense attorneys at the Law Office of Adams & Kokonowski stand ready to be your advocate during this difficult time.
+The Law Office of Adams & Kokonowski will stand ready to be your advocate during this difficult time.

 We understand the complexities of the criminal justice system in Massachusetts and will be there to guide and support you every step of the way.

 Crimes are classified as misdemeanors or felonies.
 The most significant difference between the two is the severity of the punishment.
 In Massachusetts, a misdemeanor is defined as an offense that cannot be punished by a state prison sentence.

 The maximum sentence for a misdemeanor is 2 1/2 years in the House of Corrections.
 In some cases, alternative sentencing solutions such as rehabilitation programs or community service can be pursued in lieu of incarceration.
 Misdemeanors are usually handled by the district or municipal court.

 A felony is the most serious crime a person can be charged within Massachusetts and warrants prison sentences ranging from one year to life without parole.